benhoyt/benhoyt.github.com/writings-scandir-saga.md

 So going right back to [the StackOverflow answer](http://stackoverflow.com/questions/2485719/very-quickly-getting-total-size-of-folder/2485843#2485843) that started all this, after Python 3.5 was shipped, I edited the answer and added a note about this being fixed in Python 3.5 with the new os.scandir() function.
 It took a few years, but Python is no longer "at a disadvantage" or "not your friend".

+I'll sign off with another "testimonial" that developer Bill A sent me a while back:

+> I just wanted to let you know that I think scandir.walk() is *vastly* superior to the standard os.walk() function ...
+I scanned one directory that had over 200K files located in 5944 directories with os.walk() and it took 12 minutes to run.
+The same operation by scandir.walk() took 30 seconds.
+It was great!

 So please, go ahead and share the scandir love and use it in a Python project near you!
-Obviously it's ideal if you're able to use Python 3.5 and use the standard library version directly, but if not, just "pip install scandir" -- the standalone module works on Python 2.6 *** and above.
+Obviously it's ideal if you're able to use Python 3.5 and use the standard library version directly, but if not, the standalone [scandir module on PyPI](https://pypi.python.org/pypi/scandir) works on Python 2.6 and above, so just `pip install scandir`!

-I'll sign off with another "testimonial" *** sent me a while back: ***